 In general, organizations with approved SBTi targets are cutting emissions more quickly than other companies, and they collectively cut scope 1 and 2 emissions by 12% in 2020 as illustrated in Figure 8.
 As a result, total emissions decreased by 29% between 2015 and 2020, as opposed to 25% between 2015 and 2019.
-This shows that SBTi committed businesses have provided extra reductions in contrast to their peers within their countries, which goes beyond the effect of COVID on global emissions8.
+This shows that SBTi committed businesses have provided extra reductions in contrast to their peers within their countries, which goes beyond the effect of COVID on global emissions.

 To meet science-based targets for a 1.5°C alignment, emissions must be reduced by 4.2% annually.
 A typical SBTi-approved company, with a linear rate of 8.8% scope 1 and 2 reductions per year for the near-term target period has been even more ambitious than the 1.5°C trajectory.
-However, there is a discrepancy in reporting practices: of the 692 organizations examined in the year 2021 by the SBTi8, 46% claimed progress on all targets, whereas 26% reported improvement on at least one.
-The lack of available information on progress toward targets for 28% of the companies highlights the necessity for standardized reporting against sciencebased standards.
+However, there is a discrepancy in reporting practices: of the 692 organizations examined in the year 2021 by the SBTi, 46% claimed progress on all targets, whereas 26% reported improvement on at least one.
+The lack of available information on progress toward targets for 28% of the companies highlights the necessity for standardized reporting against science-based standards.

-Based on this, Finnish companies that have committed to SBTi and have set reduction targets have a much better chance of lowering their emissions faster than other Finnish companies.
-Even if the reduction is not always linear, identifying the organization's most emission-intense operations through GHG calculations, setting targets, and regularly monitoring progress enables systematic emission reduction in companies.
+Based on this, Finnish companies that have committed to the SBTi and have set reduction targets have a much better chance of lowering their emissions faster than other Finnish companies.
+Even if the reduction is not always linear, identifying the organization's highest emission-intensity operations through GHG calculations, setting targets, and regularly monitoring progress enables systematic emission reduction in companies.
+In comparison, for the SBTi's Monitoring Report 2022, 205 companies were analyzed in their emission reduction rate for scope 1 and 2.4 According to this analysis a typical company reduces emissions faster than the expected 4.2 % at the rate of 5.9 %.